reputage/didery.js/docs/help/verify64u.rst

 #########
 verify64u
 #########
-This function checks if a signature for a given message can be verified with a provided verification key.
+This function uses libsodium to check if a signature for a given message can be verified with a provided verification key.
 This function is asynchronous.

 Parameters
 ==========